No doubt, you’ve heard friends and co-workers talking about hemp oil and CBD oil a lot lately.

 Cannabidiol (CBD): CBD is the most concentrated cannabinoid in hemp.
 Next to THC, it’s been studied the most as well, which has led many companies to sell CBD oil on its own.
 While CBD oil may offer a number of health benefits, it lacks the complimentary cannabinoids found in a high-quality hemp oil formula.
 A high-quality CBD oil product will combine CBD with complimentary essential oils to create the entourage effect.

 CBD has been shown to relieve pain, is a neuroprotective antioxidant, reduces feelings of stress and anxiety, and supports normal inflammatory levels and restful sleep.
 It has also been shown to stimulate the formation of new brain cells.

 Cannabigerol (CBG): CBG is found in higher concentrations in the hemp variety of cannabis than in marijuana.
 Research shows it supports immune function, skin health, nervous system function, and positive mood.
 CBG also inhibits GABA uptake, which can promote relaxation.

-Diindoylmethane (DIM): You produce Indole-3-Carbinol when you eat cruciferous vegetables like broccoli, Brussels sprouts, cabbage, cauliflower.* Indole-3-Carbinol converts to DIM, which supports immune function, and also helps maintain normal estrogen levels by blocking the conversion of testosterone to estrogen.*
+Diindolylmethane (DIM): You produce Indole-3-Carbinol when you eat cruciferous vegetables like broccoli, Brussels sprouts, cabbage, and cauliflower.
+Indole-3-Carbinol converts to DIM, which supports immune function, and also helps maintain normal estrogen levels by blocking the conversion of testosterone to estrogen.

 Tetrahydrocannabinol (THC): Along with making you high and happy, THC relieves pain, relaxes muscle, and calms muscle spasms.
 It also acts as a bronchodilator, neuroprotector, and is 20 times more potent than aspirin and twice as strong as hydrocortisone at reducing inflammation.